ckswilliams/modOpenREM/docs/netdicom-qr.rst

 Advanced query options
 ======================

-* **Ignore studies already in the database** *default ticked*: Normally The RDSR import routine checks for the existence of the study UID in the database, and if it is found they it doesn't go any further.
-This might change in the future as there are instances where two RDSRs might legitimately have the same study UID, but different event UIDs.
-For image based imports, the individual events are checked, so if you think there is a reasonable chance that the database is missing individual images from a study, then you might like to deselect this setting.
-If the same dates are selected multiple times (to update during a day for example), activating this setting will result in the same exams all being transferred each time.
+* **Attempt to get Toshiba dose images** *default not ticked*: If you have done the extra installation and configuration required for creating RDSRs from older Toshiba scanners, then you can tick this box for `CT` searches to get the images needed for this process.
+See the logic description below for details.
+* **Ignore studies already in the database** *default ticked*: By default OpenREM will attempt to avoid downloading any DICOM objects (RDSRs or images) that have already been imported into the database.
+Untick this box to override that behaviour and download all suitable objects.
+See the logic description below for details.
 * **Include SR only studies** *default not ticked*: If you have a DICOM store with only the radiation dose structured reports (RDSR) in, or a mix of whole studies and RDSRs without the corresponding study, then tick this box.
+Any studies with images and RDSRS will be ignored (they can be found without this option).
+If this box is ticked any modality choices will be ignored.

 When you have finished the query parameters, click ``Submit``